linzhiqiu/t2v_metrics/README.md

 <img src="images/example.png" width=600>

-VQAScore significantly outperforms previous metrics such as CLIPScore and PickScore on compositional text prompts, and it is much simpler than prior art (e.g., ImageReward, HPSv2, TIFA, Davidsonian, VPEval, VIEScore) making use of human feedback or proprietary models like ChatGPT and GPT-4Vision.
+VQAScore significantly outperforms previous metrics such as CLIPScore and PickScore on compositional text prompts, and it is much simpler than prior art (e.g., HPSv2, TIFA, Davidsonian, VPEval, VIEScore) making use of human feedback or proprietary models like ChatGPT and GPT-4Vision.

 ## Available Models: